jimothy-io/Unity-Utilities/README.md

 ## jUnityUtilities

-Various utilities that make Unity development more enjoyable.
+Various utilities that make Unity development more efficient.

 ---